CharlieWWW94/book-binder/README.md

 4. Click on the add button
 5. The Binder will be updated with the book that the User has added.

-Implementation Details: Classes, Async, DOM
+Implementation Details: Classes, Async, DOM, HTML, CSS